-Note 12.
+Note 10.
 Accrued Interest Receivable

-The following table presents the Company's accrued interest receivable by collateral type:
+The following table presents the Company's accrued interest receivable by collateral type as of December 31, 2016 and December 31, 2015:

-(in thousands)] December 31, 2015 De ecember 31, 2014 U.S. Treasuries \$ \$ 8,084 Available-for-sale securities: Agency Federal Home Loan Mortgage Corporation 6,235 8,734 Federal National Mortgage Association 12,407 22,392 Government National Mortgage Association 4,910 10,290 Non-Agency 2,339 3,835 Total available-for-sale securities 25,891 45,251 Residential mortgage loans held-for-sale 4,173 1,997 Residential mortgage loans held-for-investment in securitization trusts 18,339 10,197 Commercial real estate assets 1,567 Total \$ 49,970 \$ 65,529
+(in thousands) De ecember 31, 2016 D December 31, 2015 Available-for-sale securities: Agency Federal Home Loan Mortgage Corporation \$ 8,914 \$ 6,235 Federal National Mortgage Association 25,273 12,407 Government National Mortgage Association 3,068 4,910 Non-Agency 2,705 2,339 Total available-for-sale securities 39,960 25,891 Residential mortgage loans held-for-sale 164 4,173 Residential mortgage loans held-for-investment in securitization trusts 18,928 18,339 Commercial real estate assets 3,699 1,567 Total \$ 62,751 \$ 49,970

-Note 13.
+Note 11.
 Derivative Instruments and Hedging Activities

 The Company enters into a variety of derivative and non-derivative instruments in connection with its risk management activities.
-The Company's primary objective for executing these derivatives and non-derivative instruments is to mitigate the Company's economic exposure to future events that are outside its control.
+The Company's primary objective for executing these derivative and non-derivative instruments is to mitigate the Company's economic exposure to future events that are outside its control.
 The Company's derivative financial instruments are utilized principally to manage market risk and cash flow volatility associated with interest rate risk (including associated prepayment risk) related to certain assets and liabilities.
-As part of its risk management activities, the Company may, at times, enter into various forward contracts including short securities, Agency to-be-announced securities, or TBAs, options, futures, swaps, caps, credit default swaps and total return swaps.
+As part of its risk management activities, the Company may, at times, enter into various forward contracts, including short securities, Agency to-be-announced securities, or TBAs, options, futures, swaps, caps, credit default swaps and total return swaps.
 In executing on the Company's current risk management strategy, the Company has entered into interest rate swap and swaption agreements, TBAs, short U.S. Treasuries, put and call options for TBAs and U.S. Treasuries, constant maturity swaps, credit default swaps and total return swaps (based on the Markit IOS Index).
-The Company has also entered into a number of non-derivative instruments to manage interest rate risk, principally U.S. Treasuries and Agency interest-only securities.
+The Company has also entered into a number of non-derivative instruments to manage interest rate risk, principally Agency interest-only securities.

 The following summarizes the Company's significant asset and liability classes, the risk exposure for these classes, and the Company's risk management activities used to mitigate certain of these risks.
 The discussion includes both derivative and non-derivative instruments used as part of these risk management activities.
-While the Company uses non-derivative and derivative instruments to achieve the Company's risk management activities, it is possible that these instruments will not effectively mitigate all or a substantial portion of the Company's market rate risk.
+Any of the Company's derivative and non-derivative instruments may be entered into in conjunction with one another in order to mitigate risks associated with the Company's investment portfolio.
+As a result, the following discussions of each type of instrument should be read as a collective representation of the Company's risk management activities, it is possible that these instruments will not effectively mitigate all or a substantial portion of the Company's market rate risk.
 In addition, the Company might elect, at times, not to enter into certain hedging arrangements in order to maintain compliance with REIT requirements.